jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordpaymentfrom.md

   @return fundingCycle The project's funding cycle during which payment was made.
   @return weight The weight according to which new token supply was minted.
   @return tokenCount The number of tokens that were minted.
-  @return memo A memo that should be included in the published event.
+  @return memo A memo that should be passed along to the emitted event.
 */
 function recordPaymentFrom(
   address _payer,